teriyakiaud/SI-and-MGAM-Evolution/index.md

 ### Overview

 This is the project site for my final project for Intro to Bioinformatics.
 This project will examine the evolutionary history of two starch-metabolizing enzymes, maltase-glucoamylase and sucrase-isomaltase, in the primate clade.
-The analysis will utilize techniques such as multiple sequence alignment and generation of phylogenetic trees.
+The analysis will utilize techniques such as multiple sequence alignment and generation of phylogenetic trees and give additional practice for implementing these techniques.

 ### Genes of Interest